JensAstrup/predictive-textarea/README.md

 # Install dependencies
 yarn install

+# Setup the demo (builds the library and sets it up for the demo)
+yarn setup-demo

 # Run the demo
 yarn demo

+# Or run both setup and the demo in one command
+yarn dev:demo
 ```

+The setup script builds the library, creates a tarball, and installs it in the demo's node_modules, ensuring the demo always uses your latest code without version conflicts.

 The demo shows different examples of the PredictiveTextarea component:
 - Basic usage with content prediction